Select therapeutic use:

 PrEP in individuals with unknown or positive HIV-1 status.

-Not for treating chronic HBV infection; test for HBV before starting therapy and closely monitor patients co-infected with HBV and HIV for several months after stopping treatment (discontinuing therapy may exacerbate HBV infection); if appropriate, initiate anti-hepatitis B therapy may be warranted.
-Suspend therapy if lactic acidosis or hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
-Monitor CrCl (in all patients), serum phosphorus, urine glucose and urine protein prior to initiation and periodically during therapy in patients at risk for renal impairment.
-History of pathologic fracture or risk factors of osteoporosis or bone loss: consider monitoring bone mineral density (BMD); calcium/vitamin D supplement may be beneficial.
-PrEP: counsel patients about safer sex practices and evaluate for symptoms consistent with acute viral infection.
-Pregnancy (Cat.B).
+Not for treating chronic HBV infection; test for HBV before starting therapy and closely monitor patients co-infected with HBV and HIV for several months after stopping treatment (discontinuing therapy may exacerbate HBV infection); if appropriate, initiate anti-hepatitis B therapy may be warranted (esp. in those with advanced liver disease or cirrhosis).
+PrEP: do not initiate if symptoms consistent with acute viral infection are present and recent exposures suspected; delay PrEP for ≥1 month and reconfirm negative HIV-1 status.
+Counsel patients about safer sex practices.
+Suspend therapy if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
+Monitor CrCl, serum creatinine, serum phosphorus (in CKD patients), urine glucose, urine protein prior to and during therapy in all patients.
+History of pathologic fracture or risk factors for osteoporosis or bone loss: consider monitoring bone mineral density (BMD); calcium/vitamin D supplement may be beneficial.
+Pregnancy.
 Nursing mothers: not recommended.

 Nucleoside/nucleotide analogue (reverse transcriptase inhibitors).